VineLang/vine/docs/features/modules.typ

 = Modules

+#todo[consider rephrasing]

 Vine programs are structured into _modules_.
 Every Vine file is a module.
 Modules consist of a collection of _items_.

 ```vi